This is how 'everyday' is pronounced pretty much universally. Everday.

 And they still act like it’s a surprise.

-other spellings: everyday, ev'ryday, and ever-day
+variations: everyday, ev'ryday, ever-day

 ★ In casual mountain speech, "everday" often pulls double duty - describing both frequency and familiarity. ★

-Origin
+Origin and Etymology

 Derived from "everyday," but with the dropped syllable common in rural American English pronunciation.
 The clipped form likely persisted because it’s faster and rolls off the tongue in conversation.

-Notes
+Usage Notes

 Be mindful of context - "everday" can mean something happens daily, but just as often it’s used to mean something is plain or unremarkable.